MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 \end{align*}
 $$

 So the carrying capacity is $-r/s$.
 In [Figure 4.3] , $-r/s=-1/(-0.001) = 1000$.
 Exactly where it ended up!
-This is the celebrated logistic equation," published in 1838 by Pierre Verhulst.⋆ It is commonly written
+This is the celebrated logistic equation," published in 1838 by [Pierre Verhulst](https://en.wikipedia.org/wiki/Pierre_Fran%C3%A7ois_Verhulst).
+It is commonly written

 $$
 \frac{1}{N}\frac{\Delta N}{\Delta t}=rN \left(1-\frac{N}{K} \right)